Technical Docs

 Suggestic supported authentication methods

-Our GraphQL API currently supports 2 authentication methods that you can use depending on your case and needs, JWT Authentication and Basic API Token Authentication.
+Our GraphQL API currently supports two authentication methods that you can use depending on your case and needs JWT Authentication and API Token Authentication.

 JWT Authentication